 Overview

 The configuration of the compression zone depends on the geometry of the clamped parts.
-The following paragraphs explain the possible configurations.
-Equations for calculating the compliance of the various configurations are given in Subsection 7.6.4.
+The following sections explain the possible configurations.
+Equations for calculating the compliance of the various configurations are given in Section 7.6.4.

 Cylindrical Clamped Parts

 Figure 7-10 shows the three possible compression zones (hatched) for cylindrical clamped parts.
 For clarity, the figure assumes that the flanges are compressed between infinitely stiff washers with under-head bearing diameter Duh,brg.
 When the flanges are wider than the under-head bearing diameter, the compression zone spreads out.
 For the theory presented here, it is assumed that the compression zone spreads within a conical surface.
 In many cases the compliance of the washers is also significant.
-If so,they should also be treated as clamped parts.
+If so, it is important that are also treated as clamped parts.